 The Basic Argument for AI xrisk

-Now that I’ll outline a basic argument for why it’s at least 10% likely that AI progress results in catastrophe by 2029.
+Now that I’ll outline a basic argument for why it’s 90% likely that AI progress results in catastrophe by the end of 2028.

 • Claim 1: People will try hard to make ASI.